 Are you planning to open a restaurant?
 If yes, then your first step should be in deciding a concept.
 While doing so, you need to be very careful, since your concept will be the primary factor in your choice of location and the cuisine you will be planning to offer.
 Often restaurateurs choose their restaurant concept and open the business without figuring out if it is right according to the location, target customers, and even their budget.

 For instance, planning to open a bakery in a small town which already has multiple highly successful bakeries running might not be the best business idea.
-Just like writing a business plan you need to do a bit of a homework, it is same when it comes to deciding on your restaurant concept.
+Just like writing a business plan you need to do a bit of homework, it is the same when it comes to deciding on your restaurant concept.

 Things To Consider While Deciding Your Restaurant Concept